How to Remove O Cedar Mop Head: Detailed Guide

 Step 1: Read the Manuals

 Before you proceed, read the manuals that come with the mop.
-It should come with a diagram to show you every part of the mop and its function.
+You'll find a diagram showing every part of the mop and its function.
 Focus particularly on the mopping head and read everything you can about it.

 Step 2: Check the Mopping Head

 O-Cedar mopping heads are washable.
-So, if your mop is new, you’re probably looking to remove it to wash it.
-However, inspecting the mopping head will still be a good idea.
-Check the strings to see if they are still whole.
-Then, carefully look at the fitting on the mopping head to see if there’s any broken part.
+So, if your mop is new, you're probably looking to remove it to wash it.
+However, inspecting the mopping head is still a good idea.
+Check the strings to see if they're intact, then look at the fitting for any damage.

 using a mop while cleaning floor

-If the mopping head looks damaged or worn out, you should replace it with a new one.
-Cleaning the house with a damaged mopping head may harm your floor more than good.
+If the mopping head looks damaged or worn out, replace it with a new one.
+Cleaning with a damaged head may harm your floor more than help it.

 Step 3: Remove the Mopping Head

-Pick up the mop, hold onto the mopping head, and twist the handle counterclockwise while pulling outward.
-The handle should get looser and looser until it detaches, leaving you with the mopping head.
+Pick up the mop, hold onto the mopping head, and twist the handle counterclockwise (to the left, like opening a jar) while pulling outward.
+The handle should get looser until it detaches, leaving you with the mopping head.

-Do not stick the mop upward.
-Step onto the strings of the mopping pad, and pull up the handle.
-While it’s much more convenient than the method above, doing it this way may damage your mop.
+Do not stick the mop upward, step onto the strings of the mopping pad, and pull up the handle.
+While it's more convenient than the method above, doing it this way may damage your mop.
 The handle joint can be damaged alongside the mopping head.

 Step 4: Remove the Plastic Cover Plate

 Once you have removed the handle, you will be left with the mopping head.
 If you want to clean the stringy mop, you need to pop out the red plastic covering at the top.
-This part is quite simple, also.
+This part is simple.
 Grip the red cover plate on one end, then pull out.
-It should come off very easily.
+It should come off easily.

 With the cover plate removed, you now have the bare string mop.
-If it has gotten dirty, you can throw it into the wash, left to dry, and reuse it the next day.
-Or, if it’s damaged or worn out, you can discard it and buy and use a new one.
+If it's dirty, throw it into the wash, let it dry, and reuse it the next day.
+If it's damaged or worn out, discard it and replace it.

-And that’s how to remove Cedar mop heads!
-The fact that it’s so easy is part of the reason why O Cedar is such a popular manufacturer.
-Everybody loves the simplicity and ease of use of their products.
+And that's how to remove O-Cedar mop heads!
+This simplicity is exactly why O-Cedar has become such a popular manufacturer.
+Everybody loves the ease of use of their products.

-Once you have learned the O Cedar mop head removal procedure, then it’s time for you to learn how to wash it (if you haven’t known already.)
-It’s fortunate that O Cedar has made the cleaning process very easy.
+Once you've learned how to remove O Cedar mop head, it's time to learn how to wash it.
+O-Cedar has made the cleaning process straightforward.

 mop cleaning on wooden floor